 Investigating familial proximity through genetic similarity may offer further insights.
 Genetic relatedness to ancestors diminishes by half with each generation: a parent passes on approximately 50% of their genetic material to their child, a grandparent 25%, a great-grandparent 12.5%, and so forth (Hällsten and Kolk 2023).
-When comparing kin of the same generation, siblings typically share around 50% of their genetic material, first cousins around 12.5%, and second cousins only 3.125%, rendering them effectively unrelated (ibid.).
-Thus, genetic relatedness ties children and parents but attenuates across vertical and horizontal branches of the family tree (Adermon et al. 2021).
+When comparing relatives of the same generation, siblings typically share around 50% of their genetic material, first cousins around 12.5%, and second cousins only 3.125%, rendering them effectively unrelated (ibid.).
+Thus, genetic relatedness ties children and parents together but attenuates across vertical and horizontal branches of the family tree (Adermon et al. 2021).
 Furthermore, empirical evidence does not robustly support the notion of biological determinism (Black et al. 2015; Pfeffer 2014).
 Studies consistently demonstrate that the contribution of genes to variations in socioeconomic outcomes is relatively modest compared to environmental factors (Bowles and Gintis 2002; Collado, Ortuño-Ortín, and Stuhler 2023; Piraino et al. 2014).
 Clark and Cummins (2014) show that social status in terms of education is even more strongly inherited than height.
 These findings align with recent insights gleaned from genome-wide association studies (Lee et al. 2018; Okbay et al. 2016).
-Additionally, genetic predispositions dynamically interact with environmental factors (Freese 2008; Piraino et al. 2014), further challenging the notion of genetic determinism.
-Decomposing heritability into genetic, environmental, and socioeconomic factors, thus, presents a remarkable challenge (Solon 2014), complicating nature-nurture decompositions (Bowles and Gintis 2002).
+Additionally, genetic predispositions interact dynamically with environmental factors (Freese 2008; Piraino et al. 2014), further challenging the notion of genetic determinism.
+Deconstructing heritability into genetic, environmental, and socioeconomic factors thus presents a remarkable challenge (Solon 2014) and complicates nature-nurture deconstructions (Bowles and Gintis 2002).
 This complex interplay between genetic and non-genetic factors in shaping socioeconomic intergenerational transmission makes studying the role of clans fertile terrain for uncovering new insights.

 In examining young adults’ educational attainment, our results also carry important implications for the literature on first-generation college graduates (FGCs).
 The attainment of a college degree can be transformative, improving a wide array of outcomes for individuals and even groups (Hout 2012).
 The rapid expansion of college in most Western societies since the mid-twentieth century (Arum, Gamoran, and Shavit 2007) has propelled upward intergenerational educational mobility in these settings.
-Consequently, the number of individuals surpassing the educational attainment of their parents has increased (De Pablos Escobar and Gil Izquierdo 2016; Gabay-Egozi and Yaish 2021; Moosbrugger and Bacher 2018), and a new and rapidly growing group of FGCs has emerged (Beattie 2018), drawing attention through dedicated federal, state, and institutional initiatives (Wildhagen 2015).
-Our findings demonstrate that stratification is a multi-generational, diffuse process that extends beyond parental households.
+Consequently, the number of individuals surpassing their parents’ level of educational attainment has increased (De Pablos Escobar and Gil Izquierdo 2016; Gabay-Egozi and Yaish 2021; Moosbrugger and Bacher 2018), and a new and rapidly growing group of FGCs has emerged (Beattie 2018), drawing attention through dedicated federal, state, and institutional initiatives (Wildhagen 2015).
+Our findings demonstrate that stratification is a multigenerational, diffuse process that extends beyond parental households.
 Therefore, adopting a more nuanced definition of FGCs, one that considers the educational attainment of the entire clan, may be fruitful.
-In other words, recognizing the influence of the clan calls into question the traditional two-generation paradigm for identifying first- and second-generation college students; the generational distinction of college graduate status may benefit from reassessment.
+In other words, recognizing the influence of the clan calls into question the traditional two-generation paradigm for identifying first- and second-generation college students; the generational distinction of “college graduate” status may benefit from reassessment.
 Furthermore, the clan perspective suggests potential variation among FGCs based on clan-level resources worth investigating: is there a threshold of clan education that serves to compensate for the absence of educated parents?
 Does the type of clan-member tie and their proximity to the child play a significant role in shaping these prospects?
-These critical questions offer the potential to deepen our understanding of the intricate dynamics influencing the educational mobility of FGCs, as well as assessing these individuals’ descendants’ mobility.
+These critical questions offer the potential to deepen our understanding of the intricate dynamics influencing the educational mobility of FGCs, as well as assess the mobility of these individuals’ descendants.